Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 The Best Way to Manage Meth Withdrawal: Detox Options

-The primary goal of treating meth withdrawal is to alleviate symptoms, reduce cravings, and obtain medical stabilization to support a full recovery.
+The primary goal of treating meth withdrawal is to alleviate symptoms, reduce cravings, and become medically stabilized to support a full recovery.

 The best way to safely withdraw from meth is under the supervision of a medical professional in a formal detox setting.
 There are many levels of care for meth detox, including:

-• Partial hospitalization/intensive outpatient: These detox options allow you to live at home while withdrawing from meth while attending up to 30 hours of care per week at a hospital.
-This option is a nice balance of flexibility and intensiveness for people who have a strong support system.
+These detox options allow you to live at home while withdrawing from meth while attending up to 30 hours of care per week at a hospital.
+This option is a nice balance of flexibility and intensiveness for people who have a strong support system and are confident they can complete withdrawal without relapsing.

 If you are ready to quit meth and want to receive professional detox, contact us at Boca Recovery Center.
-We offer medical detox services that can keep you safe and comfortable during withdrawal.
+We offer medical detox services that can keep you safe and comfortable during withdrawal, in addition to a full continuum of residential and outpatient treatment programs to help you recover from your addiction and build a healthy new life in sobriety.

 Resources